 Inventory goes on sale at the end of the consignment period and during our storewide sales that take place during seasonal changes to maximize space and to make room for new, seasonally appropriate pieces.

 Below are GENERAL GUIDELINES for the type of items we accept each month/season.
 Please remember these may be adjusted and it is always best to review our current guidelines - which are updated each month on our website - prior to bringing in your clothing.
 During intake we also consider our current inventory levels and current trends.

 Active wear, one-piece swimsuits, jeans, rain jackets, professional wear, lingerie & under garments (new with tags only).

 An in-between month when we no longer take heavy winter clothing, yet we’re not quite ready for spring items, so we focus on year-round, mid-weight attire.
 The type of items we take will depend on our current inventory.
 Our storewide sale is the first full weekend in February and no consignment is accepted the week prior to the sale, so definitely check our website for updated information.

 Fabrics: Mid- to light-weight fabrics including cotton, linen, gauze, acrylic, rayon, poly blends

 Holidays: Black History Month, Valentine’s Day, St. Patrick’s Day, Easter, Kentucky Derby (hats)

-New Items: lighter weight pieces, khakis, linens, sleeveless dresses (but not summer), pastels, capris (starting late March-April), sandals (April), tankini swimsuits, prom dresses
+New Items: lighter weight pieces, khakis, linens, sleeveless dresses (but not summer), pastels, capris (March), sandals (March), two-piece & tankini swimsuits, prom dresses